Coventry: Flag

-The Coventry Flag, designed by Simon Wyatt, was adopted through a popular vote on 7 December 2018.
-The Coventry Flag represents the unique identity of the Warwickshire city and its residents.
-It emerged as the winner in a competition organised by BBC Coventry & Warwickshire and proudly flew during Coventry's tenure as the UK City of Culture in 2021.
-The design features Lady Godiva, a local heroine, depicted in black on a white pale, symbolising Coventry's history, principles, and its reputation as a city of peace.
-Sky blue panels on either side of Lady Godiva represent "Coventry Blue," reminiscent of the historic local textile industry and Coventry City Football Club, known as the "Sky Blues."
+The Coventry flag designed by Simon Wyatt, was adopted through a popular vote on 7 December 2018.
+It emerged as the winner in a competition organised by BBC Coventry & Warwickshire and was flown during Coventry's tenure as the UK City of Culture in 2021.
+The design features Lady Godiva, a local legendary figure, depicted in black on a white pale, symbolising Coventry's history, principles, and its reputation as a city of peace.
+Sky blue panels on either side of Lady Godiva represent "Coventry Blue", reminiscent of the historic local textile industry and Coventry City Football Club, known as the "Sky Blues".